sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

 Businesses must also provide a method by which customers may opt-out of receiving future messages from your organization.
 Registering the user opt-out is done through the Conversation API `/optouts:register` endpoint.
 The outcome of the opt-out registration is delivered by a callback to webhooks with trigger `OPT_OUT`.

-An example payload for opt-in/out registration (POST to `/optins:register` or `/optouts:register`) is the following snipped:
+An example payload for opt-in/out registration (POST to `/optins:register` or `/optouts:register`) is provided in the following snippet:

 ```json
 {